-- Line 2: Line 2 contains the declaration of Elevation or Depth, the definitions of Lithology IDs and Names, and - Elevation/Depth Specifier: This line must contain the word Elevation or Depth (case insensitive) to specify The first two lines of a PGF to and bottom elevations are true elevation or depth below ground surface. - Prede Depth forces the otherwise optional ground surface elevation column to be required.
+- Line 2: Line 2 contains the declaration of Elevation or Depth, the definitions of Lithology IDs and Names, and coordinate units. - Elevation/Depth Specifier: This line must contain the word Elevation or Depth (case insensitive) to specify whether well screen top and bottom elevations are true elevation or depth below ground surface. - Depth forces the otherwise optional ground surface elevation column to be required.
 Depths given in column 3 are distances below the ground surface elevation in the last column (column 6).
-If the top surface is omitted, a value of Eleva 0.
-Dwill be assumed and a Warring hessage will be brinted to the EVS Information Window. - IDs and Names: Line 2 should contain Lithology IDs and corresponding names for each material.
-Each Name is explicitly associated with its corresponding Lithology ID and the pairs are delimited by a pipe symbol "|".
+If the top surface is omitted, a value of 0.0 will be assumed and a warning message will be printed to the EVS Information Window. - IDs and Names: Line 2 should contain Lithology IDs and corresponding names for each material.
+Each Name is explicitly associated with its corresponding Lithology ID and the pairs are delimited by a pipe symbol "|". - Though it is generally advisable, IDs need not be sequential and may be any integer values.
+This allow for a unified set of Lithology IDs and Names to be applied to a large site where models create for sub-sites may not have all materials. - The number of (material) IDs and Names MUST be equal to the number of Lithology IDs specified in the data section.
+Each material ID present in the data section must have corresponding Lithology IDs and Names.
+If there are four materials represented in your .pgf file, there should be at least four IDs and Names on line two. - The order of Lithology IDs and Names will determine the order that they appear in legends.
+The IDs do not need to be sequential. - You can specify additional IDs and Names, which are not in the data and those will appear on legends. - Coordinate Units: You should include the units of your coordinates (e.g. feet or meters).
+If this is included it must follow the names associated with each Lithology ID. - The Btagmust follow the IDs & names forthematerials.